colinmeinke/colinmeinke/posts/tracking-travel-costs-offline.md

 I love it when I don't have to sign up to a product to try it out.
-Here you are prompted to add your first cost as soon as you arrive on the site.
+Here you are prompted to add your first cost as soon as you arrive.
 When you're done playing, you can then sign up to save your progress.

 ![A page from my sketchbook – the dashboard view](/images/post/track-your-travel-costs-dashboard.jpg)